circutrider21/Firo/README.md

 ````

-### What's New
+### Version 1.2!!!

-- Fixed a glitch that returned an array instad of a singular sting
+- Added New Update, Version and Finalized Remove Function

-- Created readme
+- Created Clear exceptions with error codes

-- Added a remove function and fixed a bug that returned tuple instad of string
+- Now we use unittest for testing